iotaledger/industry-marketplace/ServiceApp/server/README.md

 Receives ‘call for proposal’ according to [Industry 4.0 Semantic](#callforproposal)

-* Creates a custom tag from type of message, operationID and location
+* Creates a custom tag from Prefix, type of message and operationID
 * Sends transaction with custom tag to Tangle
 * creates MAM-channel and publishes call for proposal to MAM channel
 * stores MAM-channel in database under conversation-ID

 Returns success or failure notification, tag, transaction hash and MAM information

 #### POST /proposal

 Receives ‘proposal’ according to [Industry 4.0 Semantic](#proposal)

-* Creates a custom tag from type of message, operationID and location
+* Creates a custom tag from Prefix, type of message and operationID
 * Sends transaction with custom tag to Tangle

 Returns success or failure notification, tag and transaction hash